SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 ### -User

 Specifies the Linux user to run the interactive session as.
+If omitted, the default user for the distribution is used.

 ```yaml
 Type: String